Fidelity Wealth Management Reviews – Service, Offerings, & Limitations

 Fidelity® Personalized Planning & Advice

+Next on tap in our Fidelity wealth management review is Fidelity’s robo advisor service.
 This service blends the robo advisor service with human financial advisors.

 Here, the robo advisor still manages your investments, but you also get access to financial advisors who will work with you to advance your financial goals and maximize your investments.
 You’ll also learn more about how investing works and will become more confident in making decisions.

-Fidelity Personalized Planning & Advice requires a $25,000 minimum, and comes with a 0.50% advisory fee.
+You may learn from online Fidelity wealth management reviews that Fidelity Personalized Planning & Advice requires a $25,000 minimum, and comes with a 0.50% advisory fee.
 At $25,000, you’ll start off paying about $10 per month.
 It goes up as your account grows.

-Now, the Fidelity Wealth Management minimum jumps up to $250,000, and so does the service and the fee, which ranges from 0.5 to 1.5%.
+More for you to add to your Fidelity wealth management review — Regarding wealth management, the Fidelity Wealth Management minimum jumps up to $250,000, and so does the service and the fee, which ranges from 0.5 to 1.5%.

-You’ll get to work with a dedicated wealth manager who will offer investing and planning advice based on your individual needs and preferences.
+Any Fidelity wealth management review will tell you that you’ll get to work with a dedicated wealth manager who will offer investing and planning advice based on your individual needs and preferences.

 Once a year, they review your plan and make adjustments as your life situation and priorities change, and based on how well your investment strategies are working.